What is a concentration within HSOC?

 - Petitioning Courses: Students may petition courses not on the pre-approved list to count for the concentration (see the petition form below).

 - If the concentration has a core course, it should be completed first before petitioning courses not on the approved list.

 - Study Abroad courses: up to two relevant courses may be used for the major and must go into the concentration.

 The petition process is simple, and the vast majority are approved.

 - We prefer that petitions are for current courses or courses taken in the previous semester.
 You may consult with Dr. Greene or Dr. Barnes in advance about a course you want to take and may need to petition.
 Complete core courses before petitioning concentration courses.

-- Download the petition form - download the pdf found below
+- Download the petition form (below)

 - Submit the petition and a course syllabus to Dr. Barnes or Dr. Greene